NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 great way to create rich widgets that can be used directly in Markdown.

 They're useful for ensuring similar content is displayed consistently across all your documentation.
-A good use-case for this could be to implement a YouTube component that standardizes how YouTube videos are embedded in documentation.
+A good use-case for this could be to implement a YouTube component for standardizing how YouTube videos are displayed.

-For this example we want to display a YouTube video using just its YouTube Id and a title for the video which we can capture in the Custom Container:
+For this example we want to display a YouTube video using just its YouTube **id** and a **title** for the video which we can capture in the Custom Container:

 ```markdown